kristinehkim/readme-generator/README.md

 What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?

 Proceed to describe how to install / setup one's local environment / get started with the project.
+In order to use this application, Node, Inquirer 8.2.4, and the File System module are required.

 ## Usage
 How does one go about using it?